 Own haiku that is likely

 12. April 22: Earth Day

 This is the 45th anniversary of the international celebration of the planet we all call home.

 On Shakespeare's birthday passionate volunteers hand out books in the U.S., U.K., Ireland and Germany.

 14. April 25: Anniversary of the First License Plate

 On this day in 1901, New York became the first state to require license plates on automobiles.

 First celebrated in 1983, this is a day to partake in, and admire, the salted snack.

 16. April 30: International Jazz Day

-The United Nations Educational, Scientific and Cultural Organisation is responsible for this holiday, which celebrates its fourth edition this year.
-Schools, communities, and even government organisations around the world will host programs to highlight the diplomatic role of jazz in bringing people together.
+The United Nations Educational, Scientific and Cultural Organization is responsible for this holiday, which celebrates its fourth edition this year.
+Schools, communities, and even government organizations around the world will host programs to highlight the diplomatic role of jazz in bringing people together.